alexpichel/okb-gatsby/content/posts/2015-12-02--theft-from-vehicle-prevention/index.md

 path: "/posts/theft-from-vehicle-letter-program/"
 category: "Policing"
 tags:
+  - "crime prevention"
-  - "Crime Prevention"
+  - "property crime"
-  - "Theft"
+  - "theft"
 subTitle: "Security who patrol and monitor parking lots and garages will take a cursory look inside parked cars to be observant of valuable items left in view."
 ---